cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 1. S2 also generates $N pVATs.
 Then S2 combines randomly each pVAT from S1 with one pVAT from S2 and thereby forms a complete voting authorization token (VAT).
 1. S2 also generates $N confirmation tokens of kind A (CT-A).
 1. S2 associates randomly one VAT and one CT-A. This mapping is kept secret by S2, especially to S3.
 1. S2 sends one VAT-CT-A-pair to each anonymous e-mail address.
 Because the final recipient is unknown to S2, each email is encrypted with **all** $N public keys.
+Each email must also contain some random data to prevent S1 to create the cipher text by itself and thus break anonymity when the VATs become public later.
 Each email is signed with the official signature of S2.
 1. User $k recieves exactly one encrypted mail with one VAT-CT-A-pair signed by S2.
 They decrypt it with their own private key.
 1. User $k clones the GR and makes an anonymous commit with a new text file (votes/$RANDOMNAME) containing "$VAT: $VOTING_CONTENT".
 The CT-A might be used later.
 1. User $k pushes this commit over an anonymous connection (via Tor) to the incoming branch of GR.